5 Restaurant Loyalty Program Ideas to Reward Customers

 Dunkin’, for example, gives DD Perks members limited-time offers to incentivize customers to try new items or increase sales during off-peak times.
 At the time of writing, Dunkin’ was offering loyalty program members discounted $2 and $3 espresso drinks between 2 and 6 p.m., and two-for-$2, $3, and $4 breakfast wrap combo deals.

-If you advertise that you offer a birthday coupon, or something similar, audit your loyalty program member list every once in a while to make sure customers aren’t taking advantage of the system by signing up for the program with different contact information.
+If you advertise that you offer a birthday coupon for guests, or something similar, audit your loyalty program member list every once in a while to make sure customers aren’t taking advantage of the system by signing up for the program with different contact information.
 Remember, your loyalty program should bring in more than it costs.

-While many restaurant loyalty programs only reward customers when they dine in, it’s important to reward those who order online, too.
+While many restaurants have loyalty programs that only reward guests when they dine in, it’s important to reward customers who order online, too.
 TouchBistro makes this easy thanks to the integration between TouchBistro Online Ordering and Loyalty.
-With this integration, customers can earn points and rewards for both online orders and in-venue meals, giving them more reasons to keep coming back.
+With this integration, customers can earn points and rewards for both online delivery and pick-up orders and in-venue meals, giving them more reasons to keep coming back.

 There are many coffee shops in Austin, but Bandit Coffee differentiates itself by being a mobile-order based cafe.
 Customers can place orders online, and get rewarded for them, by using Bandit’s app.
 After placing five orders through the app, customers receive their sixth order for free.
 App users also receive access to exclusive rewards and promotions.

 Apply a points- or items-based scheme to your online ordering rewards.
 Make it match your in-venue rewards program for a seamless customer experience.

 You could even use your loyalty program to incentivize online orders.
 Give loyalty program members a coupon code for their first online order, or make some rewards only redeemable online.